Menu

 Useful Documents

-Year 3 Summer 1
+Year 3 Autumn 1

 Dear Parents and Carers,

-I wish you a warm welcome back after the holidays, I hope you have had a restful break with your families.
+I wish you a warm welcome back after the summer holidays, I hope you have had a restful break with your families.
 In Year 3, we will revise our school values of Respect, Good Manners, Patience, Perseverance and Honesty.
 We will continue to use our reward system 'Brookhouse Monsters University' to acknowledge positive behaviour and attitudes that are consistent with our values.
 Pupils are aiming to achieve silver, gold or platinum awards.
 If your child is in the winning University team, they will celebrate with a reward at the end of the term.

 Homework